Walking Through History

 With over 1200 years of history as a place of rest, reflection and recuperation the secluded hot-spring (onsen) town of Shuzenji on the Izu Peninsula has had many years to refine what it takes to help you soak away the stresses and pressures of everyday life and remember the things that are most important.
 Every year in early November people come to this area to participate in a 3 day Buddhist Pilgrimage that dates back up to 1200 years.

-As it is with joining other local festivals around Japan, such as the Haruno Autumn Festival in Hamamatsu, joining the locals for a day that is essentially designed to bring the local community together and by participating can open up many possibilities to meet and talk with the locals.
+As with other local festivals around Japan, such as the Haruno Autumn Festival in Hamamatsu, participating with locals for a day that is designed to bring the local community together, is a great way to meet and talk with the locals.

 As part of a 2-3 day Shuzenji trip, the pilgrimage adds another dimension to your Japan experience and is highly recommended.